eclipse-ibeji/ibeji/README.md

 `cargo build`

-This should build all of the libraries and executables.
+This will build all of the foundation libraries and executables.

+Ibeji also has add-on modules that rely on feature flags to include them in the build.
+For example, to build Ibeji with the Digital Twin Graph and the Digital Twin Registry modules run:

+`cargo build --features "digital_twin_graph,digital_twin_registry"`

 ### <a name="tokio-console-support">Tokio Console Support</a>